Military Command Council: 1977 Taiz conference

 Leaders of PDRY, YAR, Somalia and Sudan meets on the conference.
 From left to the right: Siad Barre, Salim Rubaya Ali, Ibrahim al-Hamdi and Gaafar Nimeiry.

 On March 22–23, Hamdi convened a high-level conference on Red Sea security in Taiz: in addition to himself, the leaders of the PDRY (Salim Rubaya Ali), Sudan (Gaafar Nimeiry) and Somalia (Siad Barre) attended.
 The conference took place 10 days after another meeting organized by Cuban leader Fidel Castro in the PDRY's capital Aden, at which the PDRY and Somalia, along with Ethiopia, rejected a proposal to create a federation of Marxist East African states.
 One of the most prominent outcomes of that summit was the formation of a security and development system for the Red Sea region.
-Although this meeting did not achieve any another practical results, it caused discontent among Saudi Arabia: they were outraged by Hamdi's quick initiative, which preceded them, although they, too, were very closely following the issue.
+Although this meeting did not achieve any other practical results, it caused discontent among Saudi Arabia: they were outraged by Hamdi's quick initiative, which preceded them, although they, too, were very closely following the issue.
 Crown Prince Fahd, in an interview with a Kuwaiti newspaper, said that the Saudis were not warned in advance about the upcoming conference, so they did not participate.